 Often, an employer is unaware of the practices happening in their organization, which can lead to FLSA and state law violations.
 However, it is their responsibility to ensure that the human resources department plays its role well and ensures proper practices are in place to avoid employee exploitation.

 HR can help reduce collective action against the employer by:

-Having strong HR policies and practices can help employers avoid litigations and ensuring a high level of communication can reduce internal disputes.
+Strong HR policies and practices can help employers avoid litigations, and ensuring a high level of communication can reduce internal disputes.

 Contact us at (213) 596-9642 and get a free consultation today!